enriqueav/hstream/README.md

 #### Ex 2: Spark streaming

-Illustrates how to receive tweets and compute word frequencies in tweets in real-time.
+Illustrates how to receive tweets and compute word frequencies using spark.

 **Tweets producer (TCP server)**
 ```sh